rupertlssmith/HyperExpress/README.md

 HyperExpress
 ============

 Offers a simple way to add hypermedia links to your domain models or DTOs before serializing them to clients.
+It also contains classes to help support "link expansion" in your services by using callbacks to enrich the newly created 'Resource' instances before they get serialized.

 HyperExpress supports several ways to generate links in responses.
 If you want to create Link instances or URLs (using token substitution in URLs patterns) by hand using the Builder pattern (Location header anyone?):